Unit01-TestType/otter/README.md

 town_data_to_json(town_data, # data structure containing town data (shapefile, CSV, Excel, or Dataframe)
                   map_width, # width of the intended map to convert coordinates.
 OTTD maps are described as width x height (clockwise) map_height, # height of the intended map to convert coordinates.
-OTTD maps are described as width x height (clockwise) json_outfiel, # full file path for the output .json file with .json extension name_field='name', # name of the data field containing the town name pop_field='population', # name of the data field containing the town population city_field='city', # name of the data field containing true/false if the town should be a city
+OTTD maps are described as width x height (clockwise) json_outfile, # full file path for the output .json file with .json extension name_field='name', # name of the data field containing the town name pop_field='population', # name of the data field containing the town population city_field='city', # name of the data field containing true/false if the town should be a city